Theory of self-learning $Q$-matrix: Model specifications and basic results

 A $Q$-matrix is complete if and only if for each attribute there exists an item only requiring that attribute.
 Completeness implies that $m\geq k$.
 We will show that completeness is among the sufficient conditions to identify $Q$.

-\begin{remark} one of the main objectives of cognitive assessment is to identify the subjects' attributes; see \cite{Rupp2008} for other applications.
-The completeness of the $Q$-matrix is a necessary condition for a set of items to consistently identify attributes.
-Thus, it is always recommended to use a complete $Q$-matrix.
+\begin{remark} One of the main objectives of cognitive assessment is to identify the subjects' attributes; see \cite{Rupp2008} for other applications.
+It has been established in \cite{Chiu} that the completeness of the $Q$-matrix is a sufficient and necessary condition for a set of items to consistently identify attributes if \eqref{Perf} is strictly followed.
+Thus, it is usually recommended to use a complete $Q$-matrix.
 For a precise formulation, see \cite{Chiu}. \end{remark}